byokota/anuexzuq/README.md

 # zero-anuexzuq

-The goal was to find a simple i18n solution that also makes for a good [Siteleaf](http://siteleaf.com) copy writer experience.
+The goal was to find a simple i18n solution that also makes for a good Shopify copy writer experience.

 ## Polyglot rocks